Panellus

+Panellus is a genus of fungi in the family Mycenaceae.
+The species are small to medium, typically pleurotoid and sometimes bioluminescent.

+Taxonomy

-Panellus is a genus of more than 50 mushroom species of fungi in the family Mycenaceae as defined molecularly.
+There are more than 50 species in the genus as defined molecularly.
 Prior to molecular analyses the generic name had been used for any white-spored pleurotoid with amyloid spores.
 Unrelated but similar species are now classified in Sarcomyxa and Scytinotus.
 In older guides and other literature the type species had been placed in either Pleurotus or Panus and the poroid species had been classified in the synonymous genus Dictyopanus or in broadly defined genera like Polyporus (Polyporaceae) or the more closely allied Favolaschia (Mycenaceae).
 The closest molecular allies are Resinomycena and Cruentomycena.

 Description

 The fruit bodies of Panellus species are small- or medium-sized and in most cases pleurotoid, meaning they grow on wood, have gills (some species have pores instead of gills), and usually form semicircular or kidney-shaped caps that may be either directly attached to the wood, or connected by short stipes.
 The stipe is usually connected to the side of the cap, or off-center.
 The gills on the underside of the cap usually radiate outward from the attachment point, or may be strongly interveined to form a reticulum.
 The spores are hyaline (white in deposit), thin-walled, smooth and amyloid.
 Panellus is one of several genera in the Mycenaceae that are bioluminescent.